UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Topuria throws significantly more leather — a 0.7 sig. strike per minute gap.
 Mitchell is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Topuria has tighter striking defense, making opponents miss more often.

-**The Pick: Ilia Topuria over Bryce Mitchell.** This is essentially a pick'em.
-The model nudges toward Topuria at 52%, but there's almost nothing separating these two.
-The market implies 56% for Topuria, but our model sees only 52%.
-That 5-point gap favoring Mitchell is worth watching.
+The Pick: Bryce Mitchell over Ilia Topuria.
+The model gives Mitchell a slight nod at 57% — this could easily go either way.
+The market implies 56% for Topuria, but our model sees only 43%.
+That 13-point gap favoring Mitchell is worth watching.

 Raul Rosas Jr. vs Jay Perrin

-Jr. is rated at 1251 — 470 points above Perrin's 781.
+Jr. is rated at 1437 — 727 points above Perrin's 710.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Jr. rides a 3-fight win streak into this one.
+Jr. rides a 4-fight win streak into this one.

 A few statistical edges stand out.
 Perrin throws significantly more leather — a 4.3 sig. strike per minute gap.
 Perrin is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Jr. has tighter striking defense, making opponents miss more often.